 The world knows so little about Filipino cuisine, it may come as a surprise that the country actually has a strong culinary tradition and has produced some outstanding chefs.
 And right now, the food of the Philippines is experiencing a renaissance both at home (take Toyo Eatery, for example) and abroad – think Romulo Café in the UK and Purple Yam in New York.
-Here are five top Filipino chefs you should know.
+Here are the top Filipino chefs you should know.

 Claude Tayag’s restaurant Bale Dutung has been the keeper of Pampanga’s many recipes for a long time now.
 For those who are in the dark, Pampanga is the leading province in the Philippines when it comes to food and traditional cooking.
 At Bale Dutung, which was visited by Anthony Bourdain for his No Reservations TV series, Tayag and his wife serve vibrant Kapampangan dishes like you’ve never had them before.